JTP75/justbot/README.md

 When launched, Puetce will:
 1. Start the Qdrant vector database service via docker-compose
+2. Start each configured MCP server
-2. Initialize the bot and session manager
+3. Initialize the bot and session manager
-3. Display the message of the day
+4. Display the message of the day
-4. Begin the CLI
+5. Begin the CLI

 ### Accessing the Qdrant VectorDB